JenLys/Mega_Chug_Lords-SOEN341_Project_F24/README.md

 - Jeslyn Sorotsky (40277100) : Full Stack developer
 - Kigham Kerry Kinyuy (40207088) : Full Stack developer
 - Srabanti Mazumdar (40263255) : Full Stack developer
+*information about the knowledge and experience of each member can be found in the Wiki
 ## Installation
 Make sure you have node version 20 and above: [Node download](https://nodejs.org/en/download/prebuilt-installer)